cfteach/modules/README.md

 detector toy model inspired to example from Yandex Sch.
 Data Ana.,

-readapted and expanded for AI4NP --- C.F.
+readapted and expanded for AI4NP